bulletphysics/bullet3/README.md

 The entire collision detection and rigid body dynamics can be executed on the GPU.

 A high-end desktop GPU, such as an AMD Radeon 7970 or NVIDIA GTX 680 or better.
-We succesfully tested the software under Windows, Linux and Mac OSX.
+We successfully tested the software under Windows, Linux and Mac OSX.
 The software currently doesn't work on OpenCL CPU devices.
 It might run on a laptop GPU but performance will not likely be very good.
 Note that often an OpenCL drivers fails to compile a kernel.
 Some unit tests exist to